MrAliTheGreat/BlockadeCommunication/RealTimeRecording/README.md

 - `playVideo.sh` has all the commands for playing the peer's video.
 - `Sitatuions.txt` mentiones all the rules for recording and playing videos on both sides (A is your PC, B is peer's PC).

+Fill in username, peername and server ip in each file based on your case.

 ## Requirements

 - You need a linux server with can be reach via SSH.